windelbouwman/ppci/docs/api.rst

 Api
 ===

-Instead of using the commandline, it is also possible to use the build functions of ppci via the buildfunctions.
+Instead of using the :doc:`commandline<usage>`, it is also possible to use ppci api.
+For

-For example to assemble, compile, link and objcopy the msp430 blinky example
+example to assemble, compile, link and objcopy the msp430 blinky example
 project:

 .. testsetup::